Messiah Foundation International: MFI Members in Tihar Jail

 The NHRC stated in reply that "The Commission...will examine...the most appropriate follow-up".
 However, the Telegraph in Calcutta, as well as other Indian newspapers, reported on 26 November 2009 that the plea to involve the National Human Rights Commission had been rejected by the government of India and that the Pakistani nationals were being put in the process of deportation despite the fact that, upon deportation, they would be charged under the blasphemy laws in Pakistan.
 In December 2010, however, the Hindustan Times reported that the Delhi high court had issued a protection order for the inmates, preventing their deportation for 70 days as of 2 December.
 Mail Today reported in March 2011 that the UNHCR was asked by the Indian High Commission to conduct interviews of the jail members and grant them asylum in countries other than India within 6 weeks of 2 December 2010.
 This was extended another 3 weeks, but the possibility of them being deported to Pakistan had not been ruled out.
 In April 2011, though the Centre wished to deport the Pakistani nationals, the Delhi High Court ordered the Centre to wait until it made a decision on a plea to hand them over to the United Nations High Commission of Refugees.
 On 21 April 2011, the Times of India and other Indian newspapers reported that the Indian government had granted the MFI members in jail refugee status and had requested the UNHCR to search for a third country for their relocation.

-In December 2011, various newspapers disclosed that the 65 MFI members from Tihar Jail had been granted refugee status and were being sent to Canada and the United States.
+In December 2011, several newspapers reported that 65 MFI members from Tihar Jail had been granted refugee status and were being sent to Canada and the United States.
 They are now settled in said countries.